Emergency medicine reform in Ukraine since 2016: Improvement of medical dispatching

 In most oblasts of Ukraine, raions or cities have their own emergency medical dispatch centres.
 They coordinate teams from only their own station and typically send teams out only within their area of responsibility.
 As a result, if accidents take place near the border of a neighboring area, the dispatcher may not be able to see it.
 Consequently, the dispatcher may not be able to send ambulances even if they are nearby.
 In some raions, calls are taken by doctors or untrained nurses. centralised dispatch centres that take calls and coordinate EMS teams of the entire oblast exist only in a few regional centres.

 With the introduction of modern centralised dispatch centres, specially trained dispatchers at the oblast level will take calls from the whole region.
 Using the dispatch protocols, a dispatcher determines whether there is an urgent need to send an ambulance.
 Additionally, all ambulances are to be equipped with GPS trackers.
 Using the modern system allows the dispatcher to see both the location of all calls and EMS teams in real-time on an interactive map.
 The dispatcher can then direct the nearest crew to the emergency.
 This technology optimizes the provision of timely medical care even with limited resources.

 Introduction of emergency departments

 An emergency department (ED) is where emergency medical care is provided in a hospital or primary care centre.
 Patients needing such care arrive by their own means or via ambulance, most often without a prior appointment.

 Currently, most hospitals in Ukraine have reception departments (приймальне відділення, [ˈprɪjmɐlʲne wiˈd⁽ʲ⁾ːilenʲːɐ]).
 There are often no beds for patients to stay and no conditions for providing high quality care.
 Moreover, there is often no physician for a full day, and at times, there are on-duty physicians from non-emergency specialties that cannot provide proper emergency care.

 According to the healthcare reform, an ED should be a standard part of a multi-profile hospital.
 Only specially trained doctors of emergency medicine should work in EDs to provide a better quality of patient care.

+Russian invasion of Ukraine

+The Russian invasion of Ukraine has left countless without proper medical care.
+See more Russian strikes on hospitals during the Russian invasion of Ukraine.